ChameleonGeek/ebin-kodi/config-script.md

 ***I strongly advise you opt to install webmin if you are not highly accustomed to working with the Linux command line.
 Webmin creates a web-based GUI that you can use to install updates, install new software and configure options in tools like Samba, FTP and SSH***

+Log into Ubuntu on the the EspressoBin.
+The user is "root" with no password.
+An interactive user will be created by the script, and you will be rquired to give root a password.

 #### Basic Install
 The Basic Install performs the least configuration, essentially setting up the EspressoBin as a basic Ubuntu 16.04 LTS server with a few tools to make further management and upgrade easier.
 - It asks if you want to install Webmin